nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Vax@NUS saves your current data into your computer automatically after any command.
 There is no need to save manually.
 <<<<<<< Updated upstream

-:information_source: **NOTE:**  VAX@NUS will display our sample data file if no data file is found from your computer.
+:information_source: **NOTE:**  Vax@NUS will display our sample data file if no data file is found from your computer.

 ### Editing the data

-VAX@NUS data is saved as a JSON file [JAR file location]/data/studentbook.json.
+Vax@NUS data is saved as a JSON file [JAR file location]/data/studentbook.json.
 Advanced users are welcome to update data directly by editing that data file.

 Editing a student's matriculation number through the JSON file is allowed, however, extra care must be taken to ensure data integrity.